d3b4g/leonids/_posts/ropmev2.md

 + As expected Binary has a non executable stack.

-For futher analysis lets decompile the binary, here is snippet of main's pseudocode:
+For futher analysis i decompile the binary, here is snippet of main's pseudocode.

 ![source-01](/img/ropv2-1.PNG){: .align-left}